cgallay/dataViz/README.md

+# DataViz Project
-# dataViz Project by Charles Gallay, Thomas Batschelet and Valentine Santarelli
+### by Charles Gallay, Thomas Batschelet and Valentine Santarelli

 For our visualization project, we decided to focus our attention on environmental changes and plausible correlations between several aspects at a country level .